 - Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.

-When treating an injury, keep activity to a minimum.
-The more time the injury has to heal, the better.
+Keep activity to a minimum.
+The more time the injury has to rest, the better.
 For support during activity, you can use a sacroiliac belt or lumbar brace.

 Physical therapy is an important part of the healing process.
-It will help improve pain and increase strength.
+It will help relieve pain and increase strength.
 Talk to your doctor or physical therapist for exercises to practice.

 Here is an example of an exercise for your lower back: